backend-development/backend-development-textbook/source/testing.md

 ### Available Assertions

-By now you've caught a glimpse of some of the assertions that are available.
-Assertions are the worker bees of testing.
-They are the ones that actually perform the checks to ensure that things are going as planned.
+You have seen some assertions above.

 Here's an extract of the assertions you can use with [`Minitest`](https://github.com/seattlerb/minitest), the default testing library used by Rails.
 The `[msg]` parameter is an optional string message that is only displayed if the test fails.
-It is available in all assertions, but only show in the first one here.
+It is available in all assertions, but only shown in the first one here.
 For most assertions there is a simple negation `assert` and `assert_not`, `assert_equal` and `assert_no_equal`, and so on.